Stay up to date

 - Accept the risk by acknowledging it and selecting not to resolve, transfer or mitigate

 Not all vulnerabilities need fixing.
 Some issues may not require fixing if compensatory controls have taken over.
-For example, vulnerable browser plugin versions may not require any fixes if the organisation decides to disable the browser plugin.
+For example, vulnerable browser plugin versions may not require any fixes if the organisation disables the browser plugin.

 Discuss your concerns today